RphWbr/visiannot/doc/source/userguide-toolspyqtgraph.rst

 	# create window
 	w = animatedWindow(data_array)

 We define a class ``animatedWindow`` which takes the data array as input.
 The attribute ``self.trial_id`` is the current index of the displayed trial.
-The key press signal is connected to the method ``keyPress`` where the attribute ``self.trial_id`` and the plot are updated.
+The key press signal is connected to the method ``key_press`` where the attribute ``self.trial_id`` and the plot are updated.
 If the left key is pressed, then we go to the previous trial.
 If the right key is pressed, then we go to the next trial.
-The plot update is performed by the method ``setData`` of the instance of ``pyqtgraph.PlotWidget`` returned by the function :func:`.addPlotTo2DWidget`.
+The plot update is performed by the method ``setData`` of the instance of ``pyqtgraph.PlotWidget`` returned by the function :func:`.add_plot_to_widget`.

 Mouse click interaction
 =======================
 Callback management can be used to define a user interaction with mouse click, as in the following example::

-	from visiannot.tools.pyqtoverlayer import createWindow, infiniteLoopDisplay
+	from visiannot.tools.pyqtoverlayer import create_window, infinite_loop_gui
 	from visiannot.tools import pyqtgraphoverlayer
 	import numpy as np
 	from pyqtgraph import LinearRegionItem